Fantom-foundation/go-lachesis/README.md

 compromising on speed.
 For those familiar with the jargon, it is a leaderless, asynchronous BFT consensus algorithm.

-Babble projects the output of the consensus algorithm onto a linear blockchain which is more suitable for representing an ordered list of transactions and facilitates the creation of light-clients.
-For information about this projection please refer to [documentation](http://docs.babble.io/blockchain.html) pages.
+Lachesis projects the output of the consensus algorithm onto a linear blockchain which is more suitable for representing an ordered list of transactions and facilitates the creation of light-clients.
+For information about this projection please refer to [documentation](http://docs.lachesis.io/blockchain.html) pages.

 ## Design

-Babble is designed to integrate with applications written in any programming language.
+Lachesis is designed to integrate with applications written in any programming language.